Home & Construction

 - Arbitrator will render decision within 48 hours

 - There is an established decision letter template; arbitrator will only need to provide a brief reasoning for decision

 - Home Inspector or residential construction experience for standard disputes

 - Architect or Engineer for structural disputes

 - Expertise in new home construction is required

 - Demonstrated ability to remain impartial and comply with all disclosure requirements

 - Arbitration Training will be provided *

-To submit your resume to be considered for this position, please email Nikolina, the Program Coordinator, at NIvankovic@demarsassociates.com.
+To submit your resume to be considered for this position, please email Amanda, the Program Manager, at firstname.lastname@example.org.